Slot categories

 Megaways™

-Variable number of characters on reels
+Varying number of symbols on reels

 Up to 117,649 ways to win